 Process data will be analysed separately before examining relationships between quantitative and qualitative data, with synthesis completed in line with O’Cathain45.
 Quantitative data will be entered onto the MedSciNet web based data entry system.
 Retention and adherence will be considered from recruitment rate, consent rate, withdrawal and loss to follow-up (with reason), departures from randomized treatment and prevalence of SAEs reported by treatment group and overall.
 Estimated differences and 95% Confidence Intervals will be calculated for specified primary and secondary analyses (significance at 5%).
 Sensitivity analyses will assess robustness of conclusions to missing outcome data and departures from randomized treatment.
 Analyses of potential efficacy will be based on the ITT sample, utilising follow-up data from all randomised women.

 Differences between arms will be compared at 6 and 12 months post-birth adjusting for important prognostic factors (parity, maternal age, ethnicity, BMI at booking, and (as appropriate) baseline measurement).
 Data to inform process outcomes will be evaluated using descriptive analysis.
 Numbers (with percentages) will be presented for binary and categorical variables and means (standard deviations), or medians (with lower and upper quartiles) or geometric means for continuous variables will be presented).
+Stata version 15.1 or later will be used for analyses (StataCorp, College Station, Texas).

 Interviews will be recorded with women’s permission and transcribed and analysed using the Framework method for thematic analysis 46.
-Analyses will be deductively informed by the COM-B model for behaviour change, examining barriers and facilitators to weight management/intervention according to capability, opportunity and motivations.
+Analyses will be deductively informed by the COM-B model for behaviour change41. .
 Themes that emerge inductively will be captured, and efforts made to identify and explore disconfirming/outlier cases.
 Key topics and issues will be identified through familiarisation with transcripts by two researchers who will initially work independently and then together to discuss and agree the final coding framework with a third researcher.
 A series of thematic charts will be developed according to the coding framework, and data from each transcript summarized under each theme, enabling examination of similarities and differences of views within and between transcripts, and use of a constant comparative approach.
 Quantitative and qualitative data on acceptability of the intervention and other aspects of feasibility will be integrated using mixed methods matrices 46.

 Economic analysis

-Economic analyses will conducted from an NHS/personal social services perspective on the assumption that if the intervention were commissioned for the target population, full costs would be met from NHS or local authority public health resources.
+Economic analyses will be conducted from an NHS/personal social services perspective on the assumption that if the intervention were commissioned for the target population, full costs would be met from NHS or local authority public health resources.
+A review of evidence will be completed to assess if the wider evidence base would support economic modelling of impacts in a future study.

 Data on self-reported service use for specific service items will be collected using a modified version of the Adult Service Use Schedule (AD-SUS).
 Service use for individual items between intervention and control groups will compared descriptively (means, range and standard deviations).
 Service contacts will be costed using existing published unit cost data.
 Trial participants allocated to the intervention will be allocated an intervention cost based on prices charged by the provider organisation.
-Total costs from baseline to completion of follow-up (12 months) will calculated for each participant as the sum of the cost of all service contacts plus intervention costs (for the intervention group).
+Total costs from baseline to completion of follow-up (12 months) will be calculated for each participant as the sum of the cost of all service contacts plus intervention costs (for the intervention group).

 Differences in mean total costs between trial groups will be evaluated through multivariate analysis controlling for baseline covariates.
 Interaction effects between the treatment allocation variable and variables identifying baseline BMI groupings will be used to test for sub-group effects.
 The base-case analysis will evaluate the mean cost difference on a complete case basis and based on intention to treat (ITT).